Hot Shelter downgrades

 The first cave in Act 2 is missing lighting in SADX:

-The bottom of the following area has a darker and less vibrant selection of colors, in addition the PC version breaks it with unnecessary material colors:
+The bottom of the following area has a darker and less vibrant selection of colors, in addition the PC version breaks it with material colors that are normally ignored in other versions:

 Several transparent pieces with environment mapping were removed or made opaque throughout the level, such as the ice walls in this area: